Plant nutrients in soil: Sulfur

 Most sulfur is made available to plants, like phosphorus, by its release from decomposing organic matter.
 Deficiencies may exist in some soils (especially sandy soils) and if cropped, sulfur needs to be added.
 The application of large quantities of nitrogen to fields that have marginal amounts of sulfur may cause sulfur deficiency by a dilution effect when stimulation of plant growth by nitrogen increases the plant demand for sulfur.
-A 15-ton crop of onions uses up to 19 lb of sulfur and 4 tons of alfalfa uses 15 lb per acre.
-Sulfur abundance varies with depth.
-In a sample of soils in Ohio, United States, the sulfur abundance varied with depths, 0–6 inches, 6–12 inches, 12–18 inches, 18–24 inches in the amounts: 1056, 830, 686, 528 lb per acre respectively.
+Being mainly bonded to carbon, sulfur abundance decreases with depth according to a concomitant decrease in soil organic matter content.

 Micronutrients

-The micronutrients essential in plant life, in their order of importance, include iron, manganese, zinc, copper, boron, chlorine and molybdenum.
+The micronutrients essential in plant life, in their order of importance, include chlorine, iron, manganese, boron, zinc, copper, and molybdenum.
 The term refers to plants' needs, not to their abundance in soil.
 They are required in very small amounts but are essential to plant health in that most are required parts of enzyme systems which are involved in plant metabolism.
 They are generally available in the mineral component of the soil, but the heavy application of phosphates can cause a deficiency in zinc and iron by the formation of insoluble zinc and iron phosphates.
 Iron deficiency, stemming in plant chlorosis and rhizosphere acidification, may also result from excessive amounts of heavy metals or calcium minerals (lime) in the soil.
 Excess amounts of soluble boron, molybdenum and chloride are toxic.